woojiahao/woojiahao.github.io-archive/_posts/2018-04-04-Experience-creating-TourPixie.md

 ---
-published: true
+published: false
 ---
 ## What is TourPixie?

-TourPixie was a pair project I had made for a school project.
-I worked alongside my friend to create a a tour booking and management application.
+TourPixie was a school pair project, where we were required to create a tour booking and management application.
 The project required us to use C# and SQL to create a working product that had data persistence.

 ## Process of creating the application:
 First, we began by thinking of the features we wanted to include in the application, and some of those we decided upon were a theme changer, tour recommendation system etc.